Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20080628_123727_Gerbier.jpg]

 Crux move on the Couloir en Virgule.
-As I grapple desperatly to the fragile saplings for lack of better holds, I feel a sling underneath and pulled cautiously on it... until I can use it to pull myself up.
+As I grapple desperately to the fragile saplings for lack of better holds, I feel a sling underneath and pull cautiously on it... until I can use it to drag myself up.
 Good thing I was being cautious as it is neck-tied to a pair of pitons hammered together into a flaring hole.
 Of course for Jenny I remove it to see how the move is supposed to be done.
 Can you believe she yelled at me afterwards when she found out about the sling ?

 Left: Crux move on the Couloir en Virgule.
-As I grapple desperatly to the fragile saplings for lack of better holds, I feel a sling underneath and pulled cautiously on it... until I can use it to pull myself up.
+As I grapple desperately to the fragile saplings for lack of better holds, I feel a sling underneath and pull cautiously on it... until I can use it to drag myself up.
 Good thing I was being cautious as it is neck-tied to a pair of pitons hammered together into a flaring hole.
 Of course for Jenny I remove it to see how the move is supposed to be done.
 Can you believe she yelled at me afterwards when she found out about the sling ?

 [20080628_145202_GerbierPano.jpg]